adelheidsoftware/adelheid-website/src/content/posts/how-to-set-up-mediawiki-using-apache.md

 ### Create a MediaWiki Database

 The database name you pick is sort of like a 'Wiki ID', so choose something identifiable.
-For this tutorial, we'll just go with `mediawiki`.
+For this tutorial, we'll just go with `main`.

 Note for those who want to create a family of wikis: When you create your wiki database, you'll be creating a system user for the database.
 If you plan to make a connected family of wikis, you'll need to create a database for each one, and each one also needs to have its own system user.
-If you want to share data across your family of wikis, such as the user table, you'll need to select a wiki whose database is the 'main' database, with other database system users having SELECT and UPDATE permissions for the main database.
+If you want to share data across your family of wikis, such as the user table, you'll need to select a wiki whose database is the 'main' database, with other database system users having the correct permissions for the main database.
 If you have a connected family of wikis, it's likely you'll have a meta wiki, so you could make the meta wiki first and use that database as the main one.

 Use the following command (and enter the root password as necessary) to start interacting with the database software:
 `sudo mysql -u root -p`

 Create the database with your chosen name:
-`CREATE DATABASE mediawiki;`
+`CREATE DATABASE main;`

-Create a database user called `sysadmin` and select a password:
+Create a database user called `sysadmin` (or whatever name you prefer) and select a password:
 `CREATE USER 'sysadmin'@'localhost' IDENTIFIED BY 'password';`

 Grant `sysadmin` full database access:
-`GRANT ALL PRIVILEGES ON mediawiki.* TO 'sysadmin'@'localhost' IDENTIFIED BY 'password' WITH GRANT OPTION;`
+`GRANT ALL PRIVILEGES ON main.* TO 'sysadmin'@'localhost' IDENTIFIED BY 'password' WITH GRANT OPTION;`

 Save your changes and exit:
 ```